-The National Highway Traffic Safety Administration (NHTSA) estimates that 40 percent of crashes in the United States are rear-end collisions.
+The National Highway Traffic Safety Administration estimates that 40% of crashes in the United States are rear-end collisions.
 There are many causes and contributing factors in these accidents, including texting and driving, tailgating, failing to take hazardous weather conditions into account, excessive speeding, or getting behind the wheel while impaired by alcohol or drugs.Proving Negligence

 In addition to showing the duty to exercise reasonable care, the plaintiff must identify a specific action by the defendant that fell below this standard, known as a breach.
-Moreover, the breach must be the direct cause of the accident leading to the injuries, and quantifiable damages must have resulted.
+Moreover, the breach must be the direct cause of the rear-end accident leading to the injuries, and quantifiable damages must have resulted.
 Each of these elements must be more likely than not to be true.

 Compensable damages for plaintiffs who succeed in negligence claims may include medical bills, rehabilitation expenses, therapy costs, lost income and benefits, property damage, pain and suffering, and more.
 As these examples show, they may extend to both objective and relatively subjective forms of harm.Wrongful Death Claim